Harry Thubron: Notable students

 Notable students of Thubron include Bridget Riley, Albert Irvin, David Hockney, Stass Paraskos and Allen Fisher.
-Paraskos went on to establish the Cyprus College of Art, on the Mediterranean island of Cyprus using Thurbon's theories, and this institution still exists as a "Thubronite" art institution today.
+Paraskos went on to establish the Cyprus College of Art, on the Mediterranean island of Cyprus using Thubron's theories, and this institution still exists as a "Thubronite" art institution today.
 Fisher went on to become Professor Poetry and Painting at Roehampton University and then Professor of Poetry and Art at Manchester Metropolitan University.